GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/README.md

 ---
-This step then continues the process of assigning the role / purpose of in this case port Fast ethernet 0/5.
+This step then continues the process of assigning the role / purpose of in this case port Fastethernet 0/5 (this is my connection to my router).
 To allowing both vlan 10 and 20.
-Remeber to do this on the other switch as well.

 ![image alt](https://github.com/GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/blob/b5685843d71be0b0bf13e8a3eae384267d1b9fac/forgotten%20configurations%20for%20SW1.jpg)